bchurchill/pldi19-equivalence-checker/README.md

 documentation may be helpful too.
 This can be found at https://github.com/StanfordPL/stoke

-## Example: Extending the space of invariants.
+## Example: Extend the space of invariants.

 If you want to add an invariant to the system, there are two things you need to do: